keithalewis/math/um1.md

 of 0-day options.

-The untenable assumption of the Black-Scholes/Merton theory is that continous time trading is possible.
+The untenable assumption of the Black-Scholes/Merton theory is that continuous time trading is possible.
 The indicated direction is to provide a theory reflecting the fact traders decide at discrete times based on available information what to trade.